25 Interesting Facts About Libya

 Map of the Sahara Desert (Shutterstock)

-19. Libya is part-home to the Sahara Desert, the world’s largest hot desert (excludes Arctic and Antarctic deserts).
+19. Libya is part home to the Sahara Desert, the world’s largest hot desert (excludes Arctic and Antarctic deserts).
 The part of the Sahara in Libya is known as the Libyan Desert.

 20. Hidden in the Sahara is the Ubari Sand Sea, a deep red lake fed by springs from an underground aquifer created by ancient rains.
-The lake gets its colour from algae adapted to survive in its hypersaline water.
+The lake gets its color from algae adapted to survive in its hypersaline water.

 21. Deep in the Libyan Sahara Desert is the Waw an Namus volcanic crater.
 The crater is the remnants of an ancient volcano that carried black ash 12 miles across the set and is in stark contrast to the surrounding sand.

-The Waw an Namus volcanic crater
+waw an namus volcanic crater

-The Waw an Namus volcanic crater (NASA)
+The Waw an Namus volcanic crater (iss065e009516 CC BY-NC-ND 2.0, NASA)

 22. According to the UK Foreign Office, Libya is one of 17 countries deemed to be entirely unsafe for tourists to visit.

-23. Libya is also among the 10 most dangerous countries in the world according to the International SOS Travel Risk Map.
+23. Libya is also among the 10 most dangerous countries in the world, according to the International SOS Travel Risk Map.
 It has been assessed as carrying an ‘extreme travel security risk’.

 25. Libyan Abdelbaset al-Megrahi was convicted of the worst terrorist attack in UK history.
 In 1988, 270 people died when Pan Am Flight 103 exploded over the Scottish town of Lockerbie.
 In 2001, Megrahi was found guilty of murder after a historic trial under Scottish law in the Netherlands.